Nelson Benton Lecture Series: David Zucchino ’73 on “Wilmington’s Lie”

-On Monday, February 24, Pulizer Prize-winning journalist and author David Zucchino ’73 will come to UNC Hussman to discuss a new book that uncovers some dark episodes of North Carolina history.
+On Monday, February 24, Pulitzer Prize-winning journalist and author David Zucchino ’73 will come to UNC Hussman to discuss a new book that uncovers some dark episodes of North Carolina history.
 Zucchino — who is a UNC Hussman alumnus, former lecturer at the school and inductee of the North Carolina Media & Journalism Hall of Fame — is already winning acclaim for his new historical nonfiction book “Wilmington’s Lie,” which he will discuss as part of the Nelson Benton Lecture Series.
+Watch a livestream of the lecture here:

 The book tells the little-known story of the Wilmington coup of 1898.
 Zucchino uses contemporary newspaper accounts, diaries, letters and official communications to tell the story of 1890s Wilmington, North Carolina.
 At the time, the city had a growing African-American middle class and government that included black officials.
 But North Carolina’s white supremacists used a campaign of rallies, race-baiting editorials and newspaper cartoons and fabricated news stories to raise tensions and win control of the state legislature in November of 1898.
 Days later, their supporters kicked off a violent sweep of Wilmington, leaving at least 60 dead in the streets.
 Zucchino weaves together individual stories and accounts in what the New York Times calls a “brilliant” and “heart-wrenching” account of the violence and the trauma that still echoes today.